Prendus/assessml/README.md

 answer = essay1.includes('happy');
 ```

 Essay answers provide a large textarea for users to write essay responses.
 Any JavaScript functionality can be used in the answer code to determine if the question is answered correctly.
 In this example, we use a simple string function to check if the user has mentioned the word `happy` anywhere in the response.
+String variables corresponding to essay inputs are available in the answer code.
+Each variable represents the string entered by the user into the essay input, and has a name that starts with `essay` and ends with a number corresponding to the order of the essay input relative to other essay inputs in the question text.
+The first variable will be `essay1`, the second will be `essay2`, etc.

 #### Variable